-Kasan is a small asteroid with an orbit that crosses the orbit of Mars.
+Kasan is a mid-sized asteroid with an orbit that crosses the orbit of Mars.
 NASA JPL has not classified Kasan as potentially hazardous because its orbit does not bring it close to Earth.

-Kasan orbits the sun every 1,369 days (3.75 years), coming as close as 1.65 AU and reaching as far as 3.17 AU from the sun.
-Based on its brightness and the way it reflects light, Kasan is probably between 6.376 to 14.257 kilometers in diameter, making it larger than most asteroids, very roughly comparable in size to the San Francisco Bay.
+Kasan orbits the sun every 1,370 days (3.75 years), coming as close as 1.65 AU and reaching as far as 3.17 AU from the sun.
+Based on its brightness and the way it reflects light, Kasan is probably between 6.145 to 13.742 kilometers in diameter, making it larger than 99% of asteroids, very roughly comparable in size to the San Francisco Bay.

 Kasan's orbit is 0.69 AU from Earth's orbit at its closest point.
-This means that there is an very wide berth between this asteroid and Earth at all times.
+This means that there is a very wide berth between this asteroid and Earth at all times.

 Orbital simulations conducted by NASA JPL's CNEOS do not show any close approaches to Earth.